rainajia/UKBB_RAP_Experience/README.md

 # Common error messages when running jobs on RAP
-These are common errors that may occu r when using the mrcepid applets (https://github.com/mrcepid-rap) on RAP (18/03/2022 update).
+These are common errors that may occur when using the mrcepid applets (https://github.com/mrcepid-rap) on RAP (18/03/2022 update).

 | Error message | Reasons for error | Solutions/Notes |
 | ---| --- | --- |